cbaker71299/cbaker71299/README.md

 **LinkedIn**: [linkedin.com/in/courtneybaker71299](https://www.linkedin.com/in/courtneybaker71299/)

 ---
-*Feel free to check out my repositories to see more details on my projects* *Let's connect and collaborate on cybersecurity, cloud security, and automation projects!*
+*Feel free to check out my repositories to see more details on my projects. * *And don't be shy!
+Let's connect and collaborate on cybersecurity, cloud security, and automation projects!*